georgiadavis/georgiadavis.github.io/projects/checkout.md

 ![an image alt text]({{ site.baseurl }}/assets/img/Checkout3.png)

 After conducting user testing on the initial wireframes, I received feedback that donors should be given the option to log-in before entering personal information.
 Returning donors with a saved credit card would have an optimized experience.
 Also, the two-step checkout process should be consolidated to one step to reduce the risk of conversion loss.
 I incorporated these pieces of feedback into the final designs.

-Read the full case study published in UX Collective <a href="https://uxdesign.cc/reimagining-the-gofundme-checkout-experience-c2e36060f55f" target="_blank">here. </a>
+Read the full case study published in UX Collective <a href="https://uxdesign.cc/reimagining-the-gofundme-checkout-experience-c2e36060f55f" target="_blank">here </a>.

 <div class="center mt4">